susanBuck/notes/05_Laravel/999_Unpacking_Sessions_and_Cookies.md

 Given this, if we look in `/app/storage/sessions` where server Sessions are stored, we should see a file called `a5145831c801a8caa6ec77ac4a58cfb61392010b`

-`/app/storage/sessions/a5145831c801a8caa6ec77ac4a58cfb61392010b`

 The contents of that file will look something like this:

 <div style='font-family:consolas'>
 : a:4:{s:6:"<strong style='background-color:yellow'>_token</strong>";s:40:"<strong style='background-color:yellow'>aeFImfzRz3Ptr2o9O49K9MHZlBxQF2SVBHwiNXZ5</strong>";s:5:"flash";a:2:{s:3:"new";a:0:{}s:3:"old";a:0:{}}s:22:"PHPDEBUGBAR_STACK_DATA";a:0:{}s:9:"_sf2_meta";a:3:{s:1:"u";i:1416382453;s:1:"c";i:1416381868;s:1:"l";s:1:"0";}}
 </div>

-In the above contents, we highlighted the important part: There's a key `_token` that is set to the value `aeFImfzRz3Ptr2o9O49K9MHZlBxQF2SVBHwiNXZ5`. **This value is your session token**.
+In the above contents, we highlighted the important part: There's a key `_token` that is set to the value `aeFImfzRz3Ptr2o9O49K9MHZlBxQF2SVBHwiNXZ5`. **This value is your Session token**.

-This session token is used, among other places, for your CSRF tokens.
+This Session token is used, among other places, for your CSRF tokens.

 To recap:
-If I visit a Laravel site...
+If a user visits a Laravel site...

-1. It looks for the `laravel_session` Cookie in my browser.
+1. It looks for the `laravel_session` Cookie in the user's browser.
 (If it doesn't exist, it will create it)
-2. It uses the value of this Cookie to look up my Session on the server.
+2. It uses the value of this Cookie to look up the user's Session on the server.
-3. Within the Session is stored a unique session token that identifies me to the site.
+3. Within the Session is a unique session token that identifies the user to the site.